-Download links expire after 5 download attempts.
+Download links do not expire-Keep your email with the download links.
 Once you receive your link, download it immediately and save it to a file on your computer so you have it forever.
 (Downloads usually appear at the bottom of the web page in the bottom left corner and also in your Downloads folder on your computer; You can also search your computer to find them.)

 Once you purchase the pattern, the download link(s) will be emailed to you instantly.
 Check your spam folder if you don't see it.
 The Download link is also on the purchase confirmation page when you finish your transaction.